 As face time with employees decreased following the reduction of one day, meetings were limited to 30 minutes, encouraging team members to work more efficiently and constructively with one another.

 In reality, compressing five days’ work into four days can pose a great deal of pressure on your physical and mental health, triggering exhaustion, demotivation and a lack of gratification from your job as a result of heightened expectations.
 However, if you’re more satisfied, happy and less stressed, this improvement to your wellbeing could outweigh the compression of five days’ work into four.

 As your business adapts to this forward-thinking strategy, will others follow suit?
-It’s vital to question whether your customer base will understand this approach or reject it and turn to a traditionally operating competitor which better suits their needs.
+It’s vital to question whether your customer base will understand this approach or reject it and turn to a traditional operating competitor which better suits their needs.
 This brings into question how the business integrates into the market alongside key competitors offering longer opening times and greater exposure to staff and key account holders.

 The first step to granting customers the opportunity to shop ethically is to work in a transparent manner which also includes the fair treatment of staff.
 As an active promoter of flexible working, this has the power to attract new talent and bolster the reputation of the business.

-For example, following the revelation in 2008 a fast fashion market leader, Primark, used child labor practices to produce clothing and Nike produced big label products in sweatshops, concerned consumers led a series of boycotts which contributed to the reputational damage of the business.
+For example, following the revelation in 2008 a fast fashion market leader, Primark, used child labour practices to produce clothing and Nike produced big label products in sweatshops, concerned consumers led a series of boycotts which contributed to the reputational damage of the business.